 - Science and engineering students find it easy to crack.
-Anthropology proves to be a good option for such students as it is a mixture of science, art, and culture.
+It proves to be a good option for such students as it is a mixture of science, art, and culture.

-- Anthropology is a subject that creates curiosity among its readers and learners and an aspirant can easily develop a subjective approach to the subject by interrelating different aspects of science, biology, Human origin, and their culture.
-Anthropology optional for UPSC requires a subjective approach.
+- It is a subject that creates curiosity among its readers and learners and an aspirant can easily develop a subjective approach to the subject by interrelating different aspects of science, biology, Human origin, and their culture.
+This optional for UPSC requires a subjective approach.

-- The most important feature of Anthropology is that you can easily find a relationship with different areas of study.
-Various topics like society and social justice or Welfare of weaker sections of society will be covered under the Tribal Development topic of Anthropology which is also part of the GS-1 and GS-2 papers.
-Linked easily with the syllabus of Anthropology optional.
+- The most important feature of this optional is that you can easily find a relationship with different areas of study.
+Various topics like society and social justice or Welfare of weaker sections of society will be covered under the Tribal Development topic which is also part of the GS-1 and GS-2 papers.

-- Anthropology optional for UPSC covers Internal security challenges and topics of Biotechnology.
+- This optional for UPSC covers Internal security challenges and topics of Biotechnology.

-- Anthropology optional syllabus can help you in Ethics and Essay papers also.
-The dimension of Tribal issues can be best handled while writing an answer for your UPSC CSE Essay paper with the help of Anthropology.
+- This optional’s syllabus can help you in Ethics and Essay papers also.
+The dimension of Tribal issues can be best handled while writing an answer for your UPSC CSE Essay paper with the help of it.

-If you are considering Anthropology optional for UPSC, you might be wondering what is the drawback of this subject.
-Some of the disadvantages of choosing anthropology as optional are listed below:
+If you are considering this optional for UPSC, you might be wondering what is the drawback of this subject.
+Some of the disadvantages of choosing it as an optional are listed below:

-- Studying anthropology at your own pace would take up a lot of time.
+- Studying it at your own pace would take up a lot of time.

 - Memorization is less important in this subject than it is for many other subjects because conceptual understanding is key.
 In other words, for this subject, students need to know the concepts rather than rote memorization; many students find that to be a struggle.

-- Assistance is limited, because of the lack of anthropology books and study material for UPSC and help for Anthropology for exam preparation.
+- Assistance is limited, because of the lack of books and study material for UPSC and help for exam preparation point of view.

-Below is the IAS preparation strategy for Anthropology Optional for UPSC CSE 2022 is discussed:
+Below is the UPSC preparation strategy for this optional for UPSC CSE 2022 is discussed:

 - First, go through your UPSC syllabus.
 This is the key to your success in this examination.
 To get an idea of important topics, what to read and leave, and understand the complexity of the exam, it is very important to go through your prescribed UPSC CSE syllabus.

-- Questions asked in the Anthropology optional are direct, still, it is very important to grasp the factual and dynamic content also.
+- Questions asked in this optional are direct, still, it is very important to grasp the factual and dynamic content also.
 Focus on conceptual clarity.

-- Inter-relating various chapters prescribed in the syllabus increases your writing and thinking skills for the examination.
+- Inter-relating various chapters prescribed in the syllabus increases your writing and critical thinking skills for the UPSC examination.

 - A very important task is to divide the syllabus into smaller sections.
-Paper I consists of Social-Cultural Anthropology and Biological Anthropology.
+Paper I comprises Social-Cultural & Biological Anthropology.
 Paper-II consists of Indian Society and Tribal India.

-- Flow charts and diagrams are mandatory when it comes to writing a better and a skillful answer in Anthropology.
+- Flow charts and diagrams are mandatory when it comes to writing a better and a skillful answer.
 Practice diagrams again and again at least 3 to 4 months before the examination.
 Note-making is important in this case and should be given adequate time.
 It will also develop your answer writing skills.